Robina Town Centre: History

-Construction began on the center in 1994 on land that was previously paddocks and bushland, and it was at the time the largest mall in Australia to be built in a single development period.
+Construction began on the centre in 1994 on land that was previously paddocks and bushland, and it was at the time the largest mall in Australia to be built in a single development period.

 Stage One of the development opened in late April 1996, and Stage Two, with two extra levels of shopping, opened in late August 1996.
-The original stages were characterized by a central courtyard with a clocktower, fountains and masonry structures, open-air avenues, and a foot court raised on a large balcony.
+The original stages were characterized by a central courtyard with a clocktower, fountains and masonry structures, open-air avenues, and a food court raised on a large balcony.